 In 2006, a small group of undergraduate students at the University of Toronto wanted to showcase research conducted by their peers, so they established the Journal of Undergraduate Life Sciences (JULS).
 Since then, JULS has been supported by various departments and faculty members across the university, and has gained recognition from the President of the University of Toronto, the Premier of Ontario, and the Lieutenant Governor of Alberta.

-The University of Toronto Journal of Undergraduate Life Sciences (JULS) was established in the summer of 2006.
-Starting out as a small group of students who wanted to showcase various works of research by other students, JULS has quickly gained support from various departments and faculty members here at the University of Toronto.
-Each issue of JULS seeks to exhibit original research from the various life science disciplines, in the hopes of promoting interdisciplinary thinking.
+Each issue of JULS exhibits original research from various disciplines in the life sciences, with the hope of promoting interdisciplinary thinking.
 All articles are edited by a two-stage peer-review process.
-Issues are published annually, and are available in both print and electronic format.
+Issues are published annually and are available in both print and electronic format.

 - To provide an opportunity for undergraduate students to publish their research findings in a peer-reviewed academic journal

 - To engage the undergraduate life sciences community to actively participate in the academic research process